mmo/sonar.ch/content/post/autumn-tests-and-new-features.md

 ### Next to come

-The integration of **project and funding information** in the document metadata is under development.
+The integration of **research project and funding information** in the document's metadata is under development.
 This will enable to navigate in the SONAR interface between documents through research projects.